Q4 Safe and Smart

 STATEMENT TWO: Parents should have knowledge of any social media site their children use, including access to the username and password.

 STATEMENT THREE: A social media contract is a good way for parents to set guidelines for social media use by their children.

-Using Canva (YouTube tutorial by Canva, Design School tutorials) or another tool your teacher suggests, you are going to create a Social Media Contract poster in which you list the rules you agree to follow when using social media, either now or in the future.
+4. Using Canva (YouTube tutorial by Canva, Design School tutorials) or another tool your teacher suggests, you are going to create a Social Media contract poster in which you list the rules you agree to follow when using social media, either now or in the future.

 Completing this Quest

-Share the link for your social networking contract with your instructor (or post it following your teacher's directions).
+Share the link for your social media contract with your instructor (or post it following your teacher's directions).

 I have completed the Quests as assigned by my teacher.